marigold-dev/training-nft-4/README.md

 #import "@ligo/fa/lib/fa2/asset/multi_asset.impl.jsligo" "FA2Impl"
 ```

-It means you will change the namespace from `SingleAsset` to `MultiAsset` everywhere _(like this you are sure to use the correct library)_
+It means you need to change the namespace from `SingleAsset` to `MultiAsset` everywhere _(like this you are sure to use the correct library)_

-You will re-introduce the `token_id` as there are several collections now.
+You have to re-introduce the `token_id` as there are several collections now.

 Remove `totalSupply` and add two extra key sets `owner_token_ids` and `token_ids`